 Why study Medical Sciences?

-This major is jointly housed in the UC College of Medicine and Cincinnati Children's Hospital, and is designed to ensure pre-medicine students who successfully complete the program are prepared to enter a medical school.
-UC offers a range of pre med programs and support services to help students find the best pathway to achieve their goals.
+This major is jointly housed in the UC College of Medicine and Cincinnati Children's Hospital, and is designed to ensure students interested in a pre-medicine or biomedical sciences who successfully complete the program are well prepared to enter a medical or graduate school.
+UC offers a range of pre-med programs and support services to help students find the best pathway to achieve their goals.

-Medical Sciences comprises biological sciences, applied sciences & stem cell engineering, informatics and technology, with an emphasis on human health and disease.
-Medical Sciences provide the scientific basis for modern medical practices.
+Medical Sciences comprises biological sciences, applied sciences, informatics, and and technology, with an emphasis on human health and disease.
+Medical Sciences provide the scientific basis for modern medical practices and research.

 The Bachelor of Science in Medical Sciences will develop firsthand skills in scientific research, creative inquiry, writing and presenting, and working in medical facilities.
 Along with a strong foundation of knowledge in the core academic disciplines including chemistry, biology, physics, calculus, statistics, as well as the humanities, and social sciences, the program offers new foundational courses in integrative medicine.
-Students will be mentored by medical and graduate students, residents, medical researchers and faculty members of the College of Medicine and Children’s Hospital.
+All students are assigned an upper-class peer mentor, medical student mentor, and faculty mentor from the College of Medicine or Cincinnati Children’s Hospital.
+Additionaly, depending on the student's interest they will also obtain mentors in research, clinical-activities, and service.
 This academic and mentoring foundation will serve as the platform for advanced courses in physiology, genetics, pharmacology, biochemistry, and other medical sciences courses, which uniquely define this Major.
-Our expectation is that each student will navigate their studies within a close cohort of peers, and develop into a skilled student able to make informed decisions to successfully enter a field that they find satisfying, rewarding, and fascinating.
+Our expectation is that each student will navigate their studies within a close cohort of peers, and develop into a skilled person able to make informed decisions to successfully enter a field that they find satisfying, rewarding, and fascinating.

 Admission Requirements